Raxephion/CipherCore-SD-1.5-WebUI/README.md

 [![Python Version](https://img.shields.io/badge/python-3.8+-blue.svg)](https://www.python.org/downloads/)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 Welcome to the CipherCore Stable Diffusion 1.5 Generator!
-This user-friendly Gradio web application allows you to effortlessly generate images using various Stable Diffusion 1.5 models.
+This user-friendly Gradio web application allows you to effortlessly generate images using various Stable Diffusion 1.5 models for free locally on your own PC.
 Whether you have local models or prefer popular ones from the Hugging Face Hub, this tool provides a simple interface to unleash your creativity on your CPU or GPU.

 This project is designed for **Windows** users seeking a simple experience through easy-to-use batch files, as well as providing manual setup options for other platforms or advanced users.